 Combat morning sickness with these 10 ways

-- Eat little and often: Eating large meals can worsen nausea and make the stomach bloated.
-Eating little and often helps to maintain sugar levels and reduce feeling of bloating.
+1. Eat little and often: Eating large meals can worsen nausea and make the stomach bloated.
+Eating little and often helps to maintain sugar levels and reduce the feeling of bloating.
 It is handy to keep light bland snacks to nibble throughout the day.

-- Eat protein-rich foods: Eating simple high protein foods can help with nausea, especially those rich in vitamin B, like nuts.
-It is advisable to avoid rich, spicy, acidic, fatty and fried foods which might trigger nausea.
+2. Eat protein-rich foods: Eating simple high protein foods can help with nausea, especially those rich in vitamin B, like nuts.
+It is advisable to avoid rich, spicy, acidic, fatty and fried foods that might trigger nausea.

-- Drink enough fluids between meals: It is important that you keep yourself well hydrated throughout the pregnancy.
-During meal times, if you find it hard to drink enough fluid, you must make up to it my drinking more fluid in between meals.
+4. Drink enough fluids between meals: It is important that you keep yourself well hydrated throughout the pregnancy.
+During meal times, if you find it hard to drink enough fluid, you must make up to it by drinking more fluid between meals.

-- Fresh smells: Fresh smells help to reduce feeling of nausea, for example sniffing lemon.
+7. Fresh smells: Fresh smells help to reduce the feeling of nausea, for example sniffing lemon.
 You can also add lemon slices to your drinks to help reduce the feeling of nausea.

-- Try a complementary therapy: You may find reflexology and aromatherapy useful in helping you cope with the feeling of nausea.
+9. Try complementary therapy: You may find reflexology and aromatherapy useful in helping you cope with the feeling of nausea.
 It is advisable that you go to someone who is a qualified therapist and experienced in treating pregnant women.